Clemson Baseball Weekly Wrap

 Logan Davidson

-The junior shortstop from Charlotte, NC earned his second hitter-of-the-week award after going 9-for-17 (.529) in five games last week.
-Davidson had two doubles, one triple, two homers, seven RBI, eight runs, eight walks, and was 2-2 on stolen bases with a .680 on-base percentage and a 1.118 slugging percentage.
+The junior shortstop from Charlotte, NC earned his second straight, and third overall, hitter-of-the-week award after going 5-for-9 (.556) in two games last week.
+Davidson had three doubles, one homer, three RBI, four runs, and a walk with a .600 on-base percentage and a 1.222 slugging percentage.

 Other hitters of note: